Faith Zeller ’00

 “I was fortunate enough to build the department from the ground up,” she said.
-“When I came onboard, we didn’t have anything in the way of marketing.
-We had a one-page website, and as a small to medium size business, they were in the beginning stages of growing.
+“When I came on board, we didn’t have anything in the way of marketing.
+We had a one-page website, and as a small to medium-size business, they were in the beginning stages of growth.
 So over the past three years, I’ve had the opportunity to really build a brand and build on our messaging.
 I love what I do.”

 Beyond her career, Faith loves mentoring the interns at Nutmeg Technologies and is currently mentoring a high school senior.